sigcsets/sigcse2020/authors/demos.md

 * **Expertise of Presenter(s)**: Give a summary of the qualifications of the presenter(s) as it relates to the tool/project being proposed.

-* **Rough Agenda for the Demo**: Timing details would be helpful here.
+* **Agenda for the Demo**: Timing details would be helpful here.
 Explain what the attendees can expect.
 Be sure to budget a realistic amount of time for questions from attendees.

 * **Audio/Visual and Computer Requirements**: Indicate your A/V requirements, such as wireless access, wired access, extra power outlets, data projector or other materials that you need to use.
 Please note that certain A/V materials and equipment will be available for all demos.
 At the time of acceptance, more information about the standard vs. non-standard A/V equipment will be available.